esoto6/tip-of-the-day/README.md

 An application to generate a tip of the day

 # To-Do:
+- Write Tests!!!!!
 - Configure setup mongodb
   - Store response from ollama and save in mongodb
+    - Mongo not creating the collection....
   - Render data from mongodb to ui
 - Setup cron to schedule new tip